yeyo11/web-components/README.md

 - `src/index.ts`: Entry point for the components library.
 - `src/components/button.component.ts`: Implementation of a custom button web component.

+# Usage with React and Angular

+See [`USAGE_WITH_FRAMEWORKS.md`](./USAGE_WITH_FRAMEWORKS.md) for detailed instructions on how to use this library with React (including TypeScript support) and Angular.

+- React: Type-safe usage with custom elements in JSX
+- Angular: Schema configuration and usage in templates

+This ensures smooth integration of your Web Components in modern UI frameworks.

 ## Getting Started

 ### Installation